Gibbatron/Gibbatron.github.io/rnaseq-course-d1.md

 - Both HPC's are the same, but set-up slightly different - we will be working with HAWK.
 - If we need to run analyses/softwares/code that requires a lot of computing power, we need to use HPC's.
 - The way we interact with HAWK is through the command line via Bash.
 - Think of HAWK as a computer that's located in the cloud.
-We can connect to it via out Unix shells - Terminal, MobaXterm, and FileZilla.
+We can connect to it via our Unix shells.

 ---